Ilja Dragunov: NXT United Kingdom Champion (2021–2022)

-On the June 3 episode of NXT UK, Dragunov defeated Dar in a singles match, following an altercation the two had on "Supernova Sessions".
+On 3 June episode of NXT UK, Dragunov defeated Dar in a singles match, following an altercation the two had on "Supernova Sessions".
 He later appeared after the main event, staring down Joe Coffey and Rampage Brown.
-On the June 24 episode of NXT UK, Dragunov defeated Coffey and Brown in a triple threat match to again become the #1 contender for the NXT United Kingdom Championship.
+On 24 June episode of NXT UK, Dragunov defeated Coffey and Brown in a triple threat match to again become the #1 contender for the NXT United Kingdom Championship.
 Afterwards, Walter held Dragunov in a sleeper hold until he passed out.
-On the July 15 episode of NXT UK, during the in-ring press conference segment, Walter berated and belittled Dragunov.
+On 15 July episode of NXT UK, during the in-ring press conference segment, Walter berated and belittled Dragunov.
 In turn, he told Walter that while he once respected him, he no longer did and all that is left is hate.
-It was revealed that Walter had an injured hand and was unable to defend the title on July 22.
+It was revealed that Walter had an injured hand and was unable to defend the title on 22 July.
 Triple H, Michaels and Regal announced that the match would happen a month later, at NXT TakeOver 36.
-Dragunov made his debut for NXT on the August 10 episode of NXT, where he addressed the crowd but was interrupted by Dunne (who, by this point, had turned heel since their brief alliance in NXT UK).
+Dragunov made his debut for NXT on 10 August episode of NXT, where he addressed the crowd but was interrupted by Dunne (who, by this point, had turned heel since their brief alliance in NXT UK).
 In the main event, Dragunov was distracted by Walter turning up, leading to him being defeated by Dunne, who countered the Torpedo Moscow with a forearm, followed by The Bitter End.
-On the August 17 episode of NXT, Dragunov answered Roderick Strong's open challenge in a winning effort.
-On August 22, at NXT TakeOver 36, Dragunov defeated Walter in yet another critically acclaimed match by submission, ending the Austrian's two-year hold on the NXT United Kingdom Championship.
+On 17 August episode of NXT, Dragunov answered Roderick Strong's open challenge in a winning effort.
+On 22 August, at NXT TakeOver 36, Dragunov defeated Walter by submission, ending the Austrian's two-year hold on the NXT United Kingdom Championship.
 On an episode of NXT UK, Dragunov defeated A-Kid to retain his NXT UK Championship.
-On the 27 January 2022 episode of NXT UK Dragunov made another successful title defense against Jordan Devlin in an empty arena match.
+On 27 January 2022 episode of NXT UK Dragunov made another successful title defense against Jordan Devlin in an empty arena match.
 On another episode of NXT UK, Dragunov would successfully defend the NXT United Kingdom Championship against Roderick Strong.
 After back and forth verbal shots with Jordan Devlin, another match for Dragunov's NXT UK championship was made, under the stipulation that the loser leaves NXT UK.
 The match would take place on the 200th episode of NXT UK where Dragunov retained his title, and Devlin had to leave (kayfabe) NXT UK.
-He was forced to vacate the title on July 7, 2022 after he suffered an injury.
+He was forced to vacate the title on 7 July 2022 after having suffered a leg injury, ending his title reign at 319 days, although WWE recognizes the reign as lasting for 346 days due to the episode airing on tape delay.

-NXT (2022–present)
+NXT Champion (2022–2024)

-On the September 20 episode of NXT, Dragunov made his return, interrupting a segment between NXT Champion Bron Breakker and number one contender JD McDonagh.